isabelSoares/CCU-2021/README.md

 - Ricardo Machado, ist179751
 - Filipe Amaral, ist424759

-# Branches
-The repository has the following permanent branches:

-master This contains the production code which has been released.

 # License

 It is covered by the MIT license.
 For more information, read [LICENSE.md](https://github.com/isabelSoares/CCU-2021/blob/master/LICENSE).

-# Contact

 # Code of Conduct
 We follow [Convenant Code Of Conduct](https://www.contributor-covenant.org/version/1/4/code-of-conduct/).